 Travertine may be considered as durable or resilient but that doesn’t mean it doesn’t require extensive care or maintenance.
-In comparison to the other flooring options, such as granite, ceramic or vinyl, travertine requires much more attention in order to preserve its beauty and everlasting sense of elegance.
+In comparison to the other flooring options, such as granite, ceramic or vinyl, travertine tiles require much more attention in order to preserve their beauty and everlasting sense of elegance.

 Travertine is sensitive to certain acids.
 This is because it’s a natural stone formed from calcium carbonate.
 Stones made up of this can break down over time when exposed to acidic substances like vinegar and any citric acids, like orange or lemon juice.
 So, for this reason, travertine isn’t the best choice for countertops or any kitchen surfaces.